 Contact us about real, not machine, Thai English language translations

-Please feel free to send an e-mail to (easy to remember!) or alternatively, use our contact page.
+Please feel free to contact us by our contact page.

 Please note: we do not provide free translation online, e.g., "Hi!
 What's Thai for 'I love you'?"
 Such requests will simply be ignored.
 Serious translation inquiries only.